TimMouskhelichvili/personal/public/static/markdown/blog/typescript-for-loop/en.md

 4. Statement 3 is executed.
 5. Go back to step 2.

-## How to loop though an array with the `for` loop.
+## How to loop through an array with the `for` loop.

-When you need to loop though an array with the `for` loop, you need to use the array length in the condition.
+When you need to loop through an array with the `for` loop, you need to:

+1. Initialize the looping variable with `0`.
+2. In the condition, ensure the looping variable is less than the array length.
+3. Increment the looping variable by `1`.

 ```typescript
 let arr = [ 1, 2, 3, 4, 5 ];